 What is the purest love you have ever seen or experienced?
 Real love is demonstrated by actions such as serving, giving, and helping rather than merely speaking words of love.
 Real love does not expect to receive anything in return.

 It is definitely hard to find a lot of that kind of love in this world.
 Right?

 Jesus, the Son of God whom you can read about in the Holy Bible, offers you real love that never ends.
 Along with God the Father, He created you.
-He truly loves you with an everlasting love and wants to give you incredible gifts – such as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23 NIV) and after your time on earth is completed, He offers you the incredible opportunity to live forever with Him (Matthew 19:28-30).
+He truly loves you with an everlasting love and wants to give you incredible gifts – such as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23 New International Version) and after your time on earth is completed, He offers you the incredible opportunity to live forever with Him (Matthew 19:28-30).
 He offers eternal life.

 We are called to believe in Jesus (John 11:25-26) and dedicate ourselves to following Him (Matthew 10:37-39) instead of our own way.
 That means we are to believe what the Holy Bible says — that He is the Son of God who was promised in the Old Testament — and choose to follow His way rather than the enemy’s way.

 Our vicious enemy Satan rebelled against Jesus.
 His purpose is to “steal, kill and destroy” you and me (John 10:7-10).
 He entices us to follow him so we will rebel against Jesus in three ways, which the Bible refers to as “the lust of the flesh, the lust of the eyes, and the pride of life” (1 John 2:16).

 Here’s an example of each.
 He tempts us to fulfill the desires of our flesh in ways that will harm us and others (lust of the flesh).
 He tries to get us to desire so badly the things that we see that we will do anything to get them, including evil acts (lust of the eyes).
 He wants us to be so focused on money that we forget that He is the true source of our provision when we follow Him (pride of life).